kin5/scribly/README.md

 scribly
 =======

 Scribly is a javascript object made to allow for the dynamic creation of editable text elements within a webpage.
 It includes storing the values of the edited fields in the `sessionStorage` to send back to the server (yourself).
-Give the user control over their content without messing with the bulk of a CMS.
+Give the user control over their content and information.

 Features
 ========